It's Over Now (112 song)

-"It's Over Now" is the lead single by 112's from third album, Part III, and their first number-one R&B single, peaking at number one on the Billboard Hot R&B/Hip-Hop Singles & Tracks for two weeks.
-Slim and Daron share lead vocals on the song.
+"It's Over Now" is the lead single from American R&B group 112's third studio album, Part III.
+It was released on November 21, 2000, and became their first number-one single on the US Billboard Hot R&B/Hip-Hop Singles & Tracks for two weeks.
+Daron Jones and Slim share lead vocals on the song.

 The song contains an interpolation of Grandmaster Flash & The Furious Five's song "White Lines (Don't Don't Do It)", which was also used by the hip hop group Mobb Deep for their biggest hit "Quiet Storm" released over a year prior to "It's Over Now".

-The song itself was interpolated by English singer Ellie Goulding on the song "We Can't Move To This" off of her third studio album, Delirium.
+The song itself was interpolated by English singer Ellie Goulding on the song "We Can't Move to This" from her third studio album, Delirium.